OpenOrbis/OpenOrbis-PS4-Toolchain/DOCKER.md

 Some notes to keep in mind:

 - This is a minimal Ubuntu 20.04  installation.
 You'll need to install other applications as necessary
-- The working directory will be the directory the script is located in
+- The working directory will be the repo's root directory
-- Use should use relative paths for locations for files within the mounted folder
+- Use relative paths for locations within the repo's directory
 - **ANY error should stop the Github Action immediately**

 ## Other Tips